OxfordIonTrapGroup/ndscan/README.md

 sections.

-`conda/` contains a very rudimentary [Conda](https://conda.io/en/latest/) package definition for ease of integration with a custom continuous integration pipeline used in the Oxford Ion Trap Quantum Computing group.
-The package has a number of issues (e.g. missing dependencies), and currently is not published on a public Conda channel (nor will it likely ever be).
+`conda/` contains a very rudimentary [Conda](https://conda.io/en/latest/) package definition for ease of integration with a legacy continuous integration pipeline used in the Oxford Ion Trap Quantum Computing group.
+The package has a number of issues (e.g. missing dependencies), and won't ever be published on a public channel, as the ARTIQ community is moving away from Conda.

 Contact